Lauren Mintier, Graduate Program Manager

 Julie Larsen, 225 Slocum Hall

-Amber Bartosh, Jean-François Bédard, Kathleen Brandt, Lawrence Chua, Junho Chun, Roger Hubeli, Bess Krietemeyer, Julie Larsen, Mark Linder, Brian Lonsway, Kirk Narburgh, Hannibal Newsom, Emily Pellicano, Nina Sharifi, Michael Speaks, Fei Wang, Abingo Wu
+Amber Bartosh, Roger Hubeli, Elizabeth Krietemeyer, Julie Larsen, Brian Lonsway, Daekwon Park, Nina Sharifi, Michael Speaks, Fei Wang, Abingo Wu

-This is a 110 credit program leading to a Master of Architecture degree.
+This is a 30 credit program leading to a Master of Science in Architecture degree.

-The program is open to students with an undergraduate degree in any field.
-The program seeks students with a wide range of experiences.
-The completed application form must be accompanied by an official copy of prior academic transcripts, three letters of recommendation, a portfolio of academic and professional work, and a brief statement of interests and objectives.
-GRE scores are required.
-TOEFL or IELTS scores are required for all applicants whose native language is not English.
+The program is open to qualified students with a professional degree in architecture (BArch or MArch, or equivalent) or with demonstrable research skills and work in architecture or related fields.
+The completed application form must be accompanied by an official copy of prior academic transcripts, three letters of recommendation, a portfolio of academic and professional work, and a brief research proposal outlining clear intellectual interests and educational objectives and demonstrating preparedness for the demands of the program.
+GRE scores are highly recommended, but not required.
+TOEFL scores are required for all applicants whose native language is not English.